DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 #### 2.1.3 Managers

 Managers are an integral part to the function of the working group and are recognized in order to drive action forward.
-They should do everything regular participants are expected to do and further:
+They should do everything regular participants are expected to do.

-Communication:
+_Communication_
 - set recurring meeting times and dates that allow for synchronous communication with participants that may be spread around the globe
 - set meeting agendas
 - take meeting notes in order to share outcomes and progress
 - ensure that participant questions are recognized and addressed across channels
 - communicate with the community at regular intervals through updates to github discussions, discord, and the mailing list

-Project Management:
+_Project Management_
 - manage tasks by creating [github issues](https://github.com/DevRel-Foundation/wg-resource-aggregation/issues) and triaging them for assignment
 - follow-up and facilitate the completion of tasks within a reasonable time frame in order to meet working group objectives
+- interlock with other working groups to promote usage and contribution of resource collections

 ### 2.2 Community Feedback